3D-Consistent Multi-View Editing by Correspondence Guidance: Conclusion

 \section{Conclusion}

-We presented a method for multi-view consistent editing of a set of images.
-Our method was built on the assumption that matching points in the unedited images should be edited in a similar way.
-This criteria was used to guide the diffusion sampling of pre-trained image editing methods capable of editing single images.
-We experimentally showed that the consistency of the edited images was higher than for existing work, and that it was possible to directly edit a Gaussian splat model using both sparse and dense views.
+We present a flexible method for 3D consistent image editing.
+It guides the denoising process of a pre-trained single-image editing model by optimizing a correspondence-based objective so that matching points in different views are edited in a coherent way.
+We can improve the multi-view consistency for both rigid or near-rigid edits as well as non-rigid edits depending on which correspondences are used.
+Furthermore, we show that we can improve the multi-view consistency using a range of different image editing methods, namely diffusion models, one-step models and flow matching models.
+We experimentally show that the consistency of the edited images is better compared to existing methods.
+We also demonstrate the possibility of editing a Gaussian splat model directly using both sparse and dense views.